Clinical Excellence

 DMD/SKF

 The BWH DMD Service is a ward service named after the eminent BWH neurologists, David M. Dawson and Steven K. Feske.
-The service is comprised of four junior residents, a PA, two senior residents, and two attendings.
+The service is comprised of four junior residents, physician assistants, two senior residents, and two attendings.
 This is a busy service that cares for patients with a wide variety of neurological diseases (stroke, neuro-oncology, epilepsy, neuro-ID).
 Call is every fourth night.
 As with all of our services, there is a senior resident on call overnight in house with junior residents at all times.
-Starting in 2020, we have nocturnal Physician Assistants that take overnight call with our junior residents to share in the responsibility of caring for our inpatients, maximizing the balance between clinical service and education for our residents.
+We have nocturnal physician assistants that take overnight call with our junior residents to share in the responsibility of caring for our inpatients, maximizing the balance between clinical service and education for our residents.

 BWH Epilepsy